SmithWillSuffice/ohanga-pai/content/questions/5_deficit_myths.md

 Governments get the war time stimulus needed without needing to raise taxes, provided the existing tax rate is progressive.

 In major wars, like WW-2, governments typically have to do a bit more than rely on automatic stabilising tax return, they typically need to withdraw demand from the sectors that the war effort is borrowing real resources from, such as labour, non-war machinery production (automobiles, and other equipment) and oil.
+The point is not to deprive the economy of those goods, but rather to shift them away from private sector production into the war effort production.

+You do not have to agree that this is a god type of stimulus!
+That all depends on the reason and cause and justification for the war effort (usually there is no moral justification, unless it is purely defensive).

+Yet everything just said can also apply to non-war effort, like greening the energy sector of the economy or providing free healthcare and education.
+The perennial war on ignorance.
+Governments almost always out-bid the private sector for hiring of teachers, but not well-enough, there are still plenty of useful teachers who remain under-employed (which can mean simply under-paid).

 The governments withdraw this demand with a mix of polices, some fees, a lot of war bonds, and a lot of rationing, and some price fixing along with subsidies.
 So there is a weak Ricardian effect here, but it is not anything any rational agent can foresee, since no one knows when a war will end.